rasmuspausgaard/pacbioGermline/README.md

 ## Options and parameters:
     --help                  Show this help menu with available options

     --samplesheet       [path]: Path to samplesheet to use.
 Required

     --jointSS           [bool]: Use jointGenotyping, and group output for all samples (use for trio and family analysis)
                                 Default: Not set

     --intSS             [bool]: Use custom samplesheet format (tab separated, 3 mandatory columns)
                                 Default: Not set

     --input             [path]: Path to data to use as input.
                                 Default: Not set.
 Instead, Search KG Vejle archive for input unmapped bams (search across all previous PacBio runs)

     --allReads          [bool]: Use allreads, i.e. HiFi reads and failed reads as input.
                                 Default: Uses a combination of AllReads (for STR analysis) and HiFi reads for everything else

     --hifiReads         [bool]: Use HiFi reads only, for all analysis.
                                 Default: Uses a combination of AllReads (for STR analysis) and HiFi reads for everything else

     --singleOnly        [bool]: Only analyze single genomes in samplesheet (i.e. "noInfo" in int ref)
                                 Default: Not set - analyze all samples in samplesheet

     --skipQC            [bool]: Do not run QC module
                                 Default: Not set

     --skipVariants      [bool]: Do not call small variants (i.e. skip DeepVariant)
                                 Default: Not set

     --skipSV            [bool]: Do not call structural variants (i.e. skip Sawfish)
                                 Default: Not set

     --skipSTR           [bool]: Do not call repeat expansions (i.e. skip TRGT and Kivvi)
                                 Default: Not set

     --jointCall         [bool]: Perform joint genotyping of samples based on value in first column of samplesheet
                                 Default: Not set

     --hpo               [path]: Path to file with hpo terms (only relevant for trios / family analyses)
                                 Default: Not set

     --minGB             [int]:  Minimum size (in gigabytes) of all input unmapped bam files pr. sample.
                                 Default: 36 GB for allreads (HiFi + failed), 30GB for HiFi reads

+    --vspipelineOnly    [bool]: only make VarSeq projects. searches the samplesheet and finds folder containing sample/samples and the executes vsPipeline to make varseq projects.
+                                Default: Not Set

     ### Slurm Execution parameters:
     -profile slurm:         Run pipeline using KGVejle SLURM cluster
                                 Default: Run pipeline on local server (where script is started) --slurmA        [bool]: Use secondary fast tmp storage (nfs_fast_a)
                                 Default: Use primary fast tmp storage location at KGVejle